Photios I of Constantinople: Patriarch of Constantinople

-This state of affairs changed with the murder of Photios's patron Bardas in 866 and of Emperor Michael III in 867, by his colleague Basil the Macedonian, who now usurped the throne.
-Photios was deposed as patriarch, not so much because he was a protégé of Bardas and Michael, but because Basil I was seeking an alliance with the Pope and the western emperor.
-Photios was removed from his office and banished about the end of September 867, and Ignatios was reinstated on November 23.
-Photios was condemned by the Council of 869–870, thus putting an end to the schism.
-During his second patriarchate, however, Ignatios followed a policy not very different from that of Photios.
+This state of affairs changed with the murder of Photios's patron Bardas in 866 and of Emperor Michael III in 867, by his colleague Basil I, who now usurped the throne.
+Photios I was deposed as patriarch, not so much because he was a protégé of Bardas and Michael, but because Basil I was seeking an alliance with the Pope and the Western emperor.
+Photios I was removed from his office and banished about the end of September 867, and Ignatius was reinstated on 23 November.
+Photios I was condemned by the Council of 869–870, thus putting an end to the schism.
+During his second patriarchate, however, Ignatius followed a policy not very different from that of Photios I.

-Not long after his condemnation, Photios had reingratiated himself with Basil, and became tutor to the Byzantine emperor's children.
-From surviving letters of Photios written during his exile at the Skepi monastery, it appears that the ex-patriarch brought pressure to bear on the Byzantine emperor to restore him.
-Ignatios's biographer argues that Photios forged a document relating to the genealogy and rule of Basil's family, and had it placed in the imperial library where a friend of his was a librarian.
-According to this document, the Byzantine emperor's ancestors were not mere peasants as everyone believed but descendants of the Arsacid Dynasty of Armenia.
-True or not, this story does reveal Basil's dependence on Photios for literary and ideological matters.
-Following Photios's recall, Ignatios and the ex-patriarch met, and publicly expressed their reconciliation.
-When Ignatios died on October 23, 877, it was a matter of course that his old opponent replaced him on the patriarchal throne three days later.
-Shaun Tougher asserts that from this point on Basil no longer simply depended on Photios, but in fact he was dominated by him.
+Not long after his condemnation, Photios I had reingratiated himself with Basil I and became tutor to the Byzantine emperor's children.
+From surviving letters of Photios I written during his exile at the Skepi monastery, it appears that the ex-patriarch brought pressure to bear on the Byzantine emperor to restore him.
+Ignatius' biographer argues that Photios forged a document relating to the genealogy and rule of Basil I's family, and had it placed in the imperial library where a friend of his was a librarian.
+According to this document, the Byzantine emperor's ancestors were not mere peasants as everyone believed but descendants of the Arsacid dynasty of Armenia.
+True or not, this story does reveal Basil I's dependence on Photios I for literary and ideological matters.
+Following Photios I's recall, Ignatius and the ex-patriarch met and publicly expressed their reconciliation.
+When Ignatius died on 23 October 877, it was a matter of course that his old opponent replaced him on the patriarchal throne three days later.
+Shaun Tougher asserts that from this point on Basil I no longer simply depended on Photios, but in fact he was dominated by him.